alexbusf/defectlog1/README.md

 ## Features

 - **User Authentication:** Secure registration and login processes.
-- **Defect Management:** Log and manage defects with detailed descriptions, statuses, and priority levels.
+- **Defect Management:** Log and manage defects with detailed descriptions.
 - **Real-Time Updates:** Leverage Vue.js for dynamic, real-time updates without refreshing the page.
-- **Search and Filtering:** Easily search and filter defects by status, priority, or assigned user.
+- **Search and Filtering:** Easily search and filter defects.
-- **Dashboard Overview:** Visual representation of defect metrics and statuses.
 - **Commenting System:** Facilitate discussion and updates on specific defects.

 ## Technologies Used